DavidMercier/PopIn/doc/models.rst

 ################################################################

-In the case of indentation made into a hard brittle film (e.g.: native or thermally/anodically grown oxide, ALD coatings ...) on an elastic-plastic (ductile) substrate, pop-in were observed experimentally and linked to the fracture of the brittle film (see Figures 4 and 5)
-[#Kramer_2001]_, [#Bahr_2003]_, [#Morash_2007]_ and [#Stauffer_2012]_.
+In the case of indentation made into a hard brittle film (e.g.: native or thermally/anodically grown oxide, ALD coatings ...) on an elastic-plastic (ductile) substrate, pop-in were observed experimentally and linked to the fracture of the brittle film [#Kramer_2001]_, [#Bahr_2003]_, [#Morash_2007]_ and [#Stauffer_2012]_.

 .. figure:: ./_pictures/load-disp_curve_popin_load_sub.png
    :scale: 60 %
    :align: center

-   *Schematic of indentation load-displacement curve with a pop-in event and the plot of the load carried by the elastic-plastic substrate.*
+   *: Schematic of indentation load-displacement curve with a pop-in event and the plot of the load carried by the elastic-plastic substrate.*

 Some authors explained that a circumferential crack appears at the location of the elastic–plastic boundary in the substrate [#Bahr_2003]_ and [#Morash_2007]_.
 The radius :math:`c` of this plastic zone in the ductile substrate is defined by the following equation :